Tony Newton, Baron Newton of Braintree: Personal life

 Newton was married to Janet Huxley from 25 August 1962 until they divorced in 1986.
-He married Patricia Gilthorpe née Thomson on 26 September 1986.
-Her first husband had died.
+He married Patricia Gilthorpe (née Thomson) on 26 September 1986 after the death of her first husband.
+Through this marriage, he was the stepfather of British businesswoman Emma Gilthorpe.

 Newton was a heavy smoker from an early age.
 He died at Colchester Hospital of chronic obstructive pulmonary disease on 25 March 2012.
 He was survived by his two daughters from his first marriage.